-According to data provided by the United States Census Bureau, more than half of parents due child support receive less than the full amount that they are owed — and nearly one third of custodial parents receive nothing at all.
+According to data provided by the United States Census Bureau, more than half of parents due child support receive less than the full amount that they are owed — and nearly one-third of custodial parents receive nothing at all.

 If your former partner has fallen behind on their child support obligations, it can put a tremendous amount of financial stress on you and your family.
-In this article, our Illinois child support attorneys provide an overview of what parents should do if they are seeking collection of overdue child support.
+In this article, our Illinois child support attorneys provide an overview of what parents should do if they are seeking the collection of overdue child support.

 Step #1: Do Not Let Violations Linger: Protect Your Rights

 If your former partner stopped paying child support in violation of your child support agreement or in violation of a court order, it is imperative that you take immediate action to protect your legal rights and your financial interests.
 The longer you allow a violation to persist unchallenged, the more difficult it will likely be to collect the full amount of child support you are owed.
 Quick action is often the key to resolving this issue.
 If you have a reasonably good working relationship with your former partner, you may even be able to call them to discuss the issue and get the payment you are owed.

 Step #2: Explore Your Options with a Child Support Lawyer